-The funding package would allocate roughly $70 billion to federal immigration agencies for the next three years, specifically ICE and Border Patrol.
-The package no longer includes funds for the Secret Service, which would have dedicated funds for security enhancements to the White House ballroom project.
+The funding package seeks to allocate roughly $70 billion to federal immigration agencies for the next three years, specifically ICE and Border Patrol.
+The package no longer includes additional funds for the Secret Service, which would have dedicated funds for security enhancements to the White House ballroom project.

 Related